davidbeleznay/ai-forester-rebuild/README.md

 3. Rebuild the app with `npx expo start` to apply the new icons.

 ## Changelog

+### 2025-04-28 (v1.5)
+- **Enhanced Visualization and Transport Assessment**:
+  - Implemented concentric circle visualization for culvert sizes from 600mm to 2000mm
+  - Added bridge recommendation symbol for culverts larger than 2000mm
+  - Created interactive size legend with highlighting for the recommended size
+  - Added toggle switches for Transport and Climate Change information sections
+  - Improved Transport Assessment with detailed WTP guidelines and critical risk indicators
+  - Enhanced navigation with consistent UI elements across screens
+  - Optimized visualization layout for better usability on smaller screens
+  - Improved UI feedback for size comparisons with color coordination

 ### 2025-04-28 (v1.4)
 - **Added Transport & Debris Assessment and Climate Change Projections**: